felipenoris/Oracle.jl/README.md

 conn = Oracle.Connection(username, password, connect_string)
 ```

-Currently, this driver only supports connections using UTF-8 encoding.
+Currently, this driver only supports connections using ASCII or UTF-8 encodings.
-So, all connections are created using the encoding UTF-8 for both CHAR and NCHAR.
+All connections are created using UTF-8 encoding by default, for both CHAR and NCHAR.

 To connect as SYSDBA, use the appropriate `auth_mode` parameter.